[−][src]Enum spirit_tokio::runtime::Tokio

 This variant also allows creating the basic (non-threaded) scheduler if needed.
 Note that some operations with such runtime are prone to cause deadlocks.

-This'll use the extractor (the first closure) to get a Config
+This'll use the extractor (the first closure) to get a Config, create a Builder

 based on that.
 It'll explicitly enable all the drivers and enable threaded runtime.
 Then it